edsu/inkdroid.org/_posts/2018-11-08-ferguson-principles.md

 ---

 Thank you for the opportunity to speak with you today here in Wellington.
+It really is a privilege to be here.
 For the next few minutes I'm going to be talking about the efforts of the [Documenting the Now] project to build a community of practice around social media archiving.
 For @Lave:1991 a *community of practice* is a way of understanding how groups of people learn, by sharing skills and tools in relationship with each other, and in their daily lived experience.
 I think the best of what IIPC has to offer is as a community of practice.

 But before I tell you about DocNow I need to do a little framing.
 Please forgive me if this seems redundant or obvious.
 I've been interested in web archiving for close to 10 years, but this is my first time here at the Web Archiving Conference.